mathirud/mcsimpy/README.md

 - Activate virtual environment `name-of-venv\scripts\activate`
 - Update pip and setuptools: `py -m pip install --upgrade pip setuptools`
 - Install the python package locally: `pip install .` (alternatively you can install as an editable `pip install -e .`)
-- Verify that the python package `mcsimpy` has been installed properly by running a demo script, or simply in the command promt:
+- Verify that the python package `mclsimpy` has been installed properly by running a demo script, or simply in the command promt:
 ```
 (venv) C:\path\to\dir> python
->>> import mcsimpy
+>>> import mclsimpy
 >>>
 ```